 RPAC Trustees: MN-RPAC Trustees disburse funds to help elect candidates to the Minnesota House of Representatives, Minnesota Senate and Minnesota's Executive branch.
 Contributions are non-partisan, based upon the individual candidate's views on real estate related issues, including property taxes, land use, private property rights and economic issues as they relate to job creation.

-Strategic Thinking Committee: In less than 10 years, the real estate industry has seen significant change.
+Strategic Thinking Forum: In less than 10 years, the real estate industry has seen significant change.
 Consumers no longer use REALTORS® as their primary vehicle to find homes for sale.
 Licensing, continuing education, foreclosures, lending practices, etc., have all changed significantly over the last decade.
 The focus of this Committee is to look at these trends, analyze their impact on the industry, and communicate them to the membership.